mageddo/dns-proxy-server/examples/using-different-compose-files/README.md

-When you are using different compose files DPS is not required as well, just create a common network for all services
+When you are using different compose files DPS is not required as well, just create a common network for all services, note you will not be able to solve containers from host

 ```bash
 $ docker network create --attachable dps || true &&\